Takaros96/Predict-Career-Longevity-for-NBA-Rookies-using-Scikit-learn/README.md

 2)Binary classification was implemented using logistic regression

-3) I adjusted the discrimination threshold to increase or decrease the sensitivity to false positives or to other application factors
+3)I adjusted the discrimination threshold to increase or decrease the sensitivity to false positives or to other application factors